-GENERAL GUIDELINES FOR KEEPING CHILDREN HOME FROM SCHOOL DUE TO ILLNESS
+RECOMMENDED GUIDELINES FOR KEEPING CHILDREN HOME

 It is sometimes difficult to decide when and how long to keep an ill child home from school.
-The timing of the absence is often important in order to decrease the spread of disease to others, and to prevent your child from acquiring any other illness while his/her resistance is lowered.
-The following guidelines represent the more common childhood illnesses and the usual recommendations of the School Nursing Services.
+The timing of the absence is often important in order to decrease the spread of disease to others and to prevent your child from acquiring any other illness (es) while his/her resistance is lowered.
+The following guidelines represent the more common childhood illnesses and the recommendations of the School Nursing Services.